kryton-me/kryton-me.github.io/2022-11-DyslexiaTextEditorsTips.md

 Settings -> Preferences -> Dark Mode -> Enable Dark mode

 ### Change font
-Settings -> Style Configurator... -> Global Stules -> Global override -> Enable global font
+Settings -> Style Configurator... -> Global Styles -> Global override -> Enable global font

-Set the font to your preffrence.
+Set the font to your preference.

 ## Emacs (cross platform)
-I started to look at setting up emacs with spell checkers and diffrent fonts and it's quite involved and worthy of a seprate page should I ever get around to doing it.
+I started to look at setting up emacs with spell checkers and diffrent fonts and it's quite involved and worthy of a separate page should I ever get around to doing it.

 ## TextMate (Mac OS)